-1 July 1, 2016, through June 30, 2017.
+&lt;sup>1 July 1, 2017, through June 30, 2018.

-2 Not adjusted for recoveries or settlements of underpayments.
+&lt;sup>2 Not adjusted for recoveries or settlements of underpayments.

-3 In accordance with the Balanced Budget and Emergency Deficit Control Act of 1985, as amended by the Budget Control Act of 2011, amounts reflect a reduction of 9.2 percent under sequestration for days of unemployment and sickness after February 28, 2013, 7.2 percent for days after September 30, 2013, 7.3 percent for days after September 30, 2014, 6.8 percent for days after September 30, 2015, and 6.9 percent for days after September 30, 2016.
+&lt;sup>3 In accordance with the Balanced Budget and Emergency Deficit Control Act of 1985, as amended by the Budget Control Act of 2011, amounts reflect a reduction of 7.3 percent under sequestration for days of unemployment and sickness after September 30, 2014, 6.8 percent for days after September 30, 2015, 6.9 percent for days after September 30, 2016, and 6.6 percent for days after September 30, 2017.

-4 Starting in June 2009, includes temporary extended unemployment benefits authorized by the American Recovery and Reinvestment Act of 2009.
-Beginning in November 2009, temporary extended unemployment benefits are also being paid under the Worker, Homeownership, and Business Assistance Act of 2009, as amended by the Tax Relief, Unemployment Insurance Cut Reauthorization, and Job Creation Act of 2010.
-The Temporary Payroll Tax Continuation Act of 2011, the Middle Class Tax Relief and Job Creation Act of 2012, and the American Taxpayer Relief Act of 2012 continued the temporary unemployment benefit extension.
+&lt;sup>4Temporary extended benefits under the American Recovery and Reinvestment Act of 2009, and the Worker, Homeownership, and Business Assistance Act of 2009, as amended by the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010, the Temporary Payroll Tax Cut Continuation Act of 2011, the Middle Class Tax Relief and Job Creation Act of 2012, and the American Taxpayer Relief Act of 2012, have expired with only recoveries being reflected in net benefit amounts.